elemel/fungeoneer/docs/chapters/04/the-art-of-reckoning.md

 ---

-Comparing 24 > 3, you turn right.
+You turn right because 24 > 3.

 ]#=7843-:00131%408]#
 *6462=##<6441%04/:5]